|SGLT2 Inhibitors, Farxiga, Invokana, Jardiance. Dangerous New Drugs|

 Johnson & Johnson's current management has shown itself criminally unconcerned with the fate of those who buy its most toxic products, as was demonstrated by the fact that the company continued to market their

 metal-on-metal replacement joints long after people inside the company knew that a high number of them were failing within a very few years after surgical implantation, exposing users to the risks of more major surgery and the possibility of joint deterioration that could permanently limit mobility and lead to life long pain and disability.
 (Details HERE.)
-With this kind of corporate culture, it is not impossible that J&J insiders might have tweaked the studies used to approve its drug to make them look better than those that led to the rejection of dapagliflozin.
+This was not an isolated issue with J&J. With this kind of corporate culture, it is not impossible that J&J insiders might have tweaked the studies used to approve its drug to make them look better.

-Unmentioned in any of the news stories about this new drug is the fact, mentioned in Invokana's Prescribing Information, that it causes serious yeast infections in women and uncircumcised men.
+Unmentioned in any of the news stories about this new drug class is the fact, mentioned in the drugs' Prescribing Information (the official FDA "Label"), that they causes serious yeast infections in women and uncircumcised men.
 This makes sense since sugary urine promotes the over-growth of yeast.
-One in ten of those who took the drug experienced this side effect.
+One in ten of those who took Invokana experienced this side effect.
 One in twenty who took it experienced urinary tract infections.

 Decreased Kidney Function

-The Prescribing Information states: "INVOKANA increases serum creatinine and decreases eGFR [glomerular filtration rate.]"
+This too is a class effect applying to all drugs in the SGLT-2 inhibitor family..
+The Prescribing Information for Invokana states: "INVOKANA increases serum creatinine and decreases eGFR [glomerular filtration rate.]"
 It also raises the risk of dangerous low blood pressure and hyperalkemia (high potassium levels) especially in people taking blood pressure medication.
 (Hyperalkemia can lead to heart rhythm abnormalities.
 Older people, particularly those over 75 are those most likely to have the most severe kidney-based reactions to the drug.

 Effect on Blood Sugar

-A low dose of the drug (100 mg) lowered A1c on average .79% (i.e. from 8.0% to 7.21%.
+A low dose of Invokana (100 mg) lowered A1c on average .79% (i.e. from 8.0% to 7.21%.
 The high dose (300 mg) lowered A1c, on average .94%.
 In contrast, the impact of plain metformin on blood sugar, according to the Glucophage prescribing information (available HERE) is to lower blood sugar 1.4% over 29 weeks.
-The combination of metformin and Invokana did not make any change in the drop in A1c which remained, on average, the same as it would be with Invokana alone and lower than could be achieved with optimal metformin dosing.
+The combination of metformin and Invokana did not make any change in the drop in A1c which remained, on average, the same as it would be with Invokana alone and far less than could be achieved with optimal metformin dosing.